SC EPSCoR Solicitation Number 8-CRP2019

 MADE in SC Research Priorities

 Proposals must respond to one of the following specific research thrusts.
 Highest preference is for proposals that integrate modeling and/or simulations with experimental research.
-Proposals must address one or more of the activities listed in the Attachment titled, “List of Research Activities by Research Cluster.”
+Proposals must address one or more of the activities listed in the Attachment titled, “List of Strategic Research Activities.”
 The four research clusters of MADE in SC are:

 - Modeling and Computation Core (MCC).
 The goal of the MCC is to develop multiscale models and computational tools synthesizing theories, methods, and infrastructure toprovide optimized solutions for the materials system.
 Supporting goals are the development of advanced multiscale theoretical foundations, fast algorithms to handle high throughput computations, high resolution/fidelity imaging and visualization, and big data analytics including uncertainty quantification.

-- Research Thrust 1 – Intelligently designed optical and magnetic materials.
-The goal of Thrust 1 is to explore the inorganic crystal structure and mesoscale assembly of hybrid inorganic and organic materials to control and tailor their optical and magnetic properties.
+- Research Thrust 1 – Hierarchical Structures with Controlled Optical, Electrochemical, and Magnetic Properties.
+The goal of Thrust 1 is to explore the inorganic crystal structure and mesoscale assembly of hybrid inorganic and organic materials to control and tailor their optical, electrochemical and magnetic properties.
 These designed materials and assemblies will exhibit multi-functional, correlated, collective properties leading to, e.g., materials for enhanced energy transfer for lasing and harvesting applications.

-- Research Thrust 3 – Interactive biomaterials.
+- Research Thrust 3 – Rational Design of Interactive Biomaterials.
 The goal of Thrust 3 is to develop a fundamental understanding of the effect of physical and chemical signals on cellular behavior across a range of length scales, leading to the development of interactive biomaterials, e.g., for use in regenerative medicine.

 Full Proposal Content